How to deploy the GitLab Agent for Kubernetes with limited permissions

 The GitLab Agent for Kubernetes (agentk) is an active in-cluster component for solving GitLab and Kubernetes integration tasks in a secure and cloud-native way.
 The agentk communicates to the GitLab Agent Server (KAS) to perform GitOps operations.

-In many examples, we see the agent being deployed with global-level permissions on your cluster.
+In many examples, we see the agent being deployed with global-level permissions on your Kubernetes cluster.
 There are use cases where we want to reduce the scope of what agentk has access to.
 In this guide I will provide information on deploying agentk on your cluster, limiting what namespaces it can access, as well as using it to deploy your applications.

 Prefer a video?
 Watch the walkthrough below to learn how to deploy agentk to your cluster: